Our Palo Alto Search Engine Optimization Company A. Blum Localization Services welcomes you to our official pages

 - If your content qualifies (read carefully the terms) as a “news site” then use a good plugin to ping Google after a new post, create XML News Sitemaps and you can use the Publisher Center tool to share your content with Google News by submitting RSS feeds.
 Related: create a Google News section based on a part of your website.
 Note that Google Ranking in Google News is determined algorithmically by these factors: “Relevance of content, Prominence, Authoritativeness, Freshness, Location, Language”- Source.

 - Reserve your domain name for FIVE years or more and put your site into SSL.

-- Some CDNs do so much re-writing that some of the file names going to images with the right keywords get converted into random numbers and letters.
+- Some content management systems do so much rewriting that some of the file names going to images with the right keywords get converted into random numbers and letters.
 This can impact SEO.

 - Learn “rel commands” [a good intro here] which can be used, for example, to share the location of an alternate language version, an XML feed.
 Other rel commands include the link “nofollow” (tells bots to ignore the link relationship / see: Qualify your outbound links to Google), “ugc” (user generated content) and “sponsored”.